tighten/parental/readme.md

 # Parental

-Parental is an early-stage development, alpha Laravel package by Tighten that brings STI (Single Table Inheritance) capabilities to Eloquent.
+Parental is a Laravel package, developed by Tighten, that brings STI (Single Table Inheritance) capabilities to Eloquent.

+### What is single table inheritance (STI)?

+It's a fancy name for a simple concept: Extending a model (usually to add specific behavior), but referencing the same table.

 ## Installation